-Pastor Davey Blackburn left his Indianapolis home at 6:00 AM to go to a gym.
-He neglected to lock the front door – leaving his pregnant wife, Amanda Blackburn, vulnerable.
+A man left his Indianapolis home at 6:00 AM to go to a gym.
+He forgot to lock the front door – leaving his pregnant wife vulnerable.
 Shortly thereafter, three criminals who call themselves “The Kill Gang” attempted two burglaries nearby but couldn’t find an easy way in.
-They then approached the Blackburn home, found the front door unlocked, walked in and attacked Amanda.
-When Davey Blackburn returned home, he found Amanda on the floor naked, beaten, and dying from a gunshot to her head.
+They then approached the unlocked home, found the front door unlocked, walked in and attacked the pregnant woman.
+When her husband returned home, he found her on the floor naked, beaten, and dying from a gunshot to her head.

 Two paroled felons followed a mother and her daughter as they left a supermarket, then entered their Cheshire CT home through an unlocked rear door.
 They severely beat their husband/father, then spent six hours raping, torturing, and finally killing the mother and two daughters by setting the home on fire.
 Their deaths shattered the sense of security in the wealthy neighborhood where few locked their doors.
 See The Petit Family Massacre.

 Amazingly, despite more than 3,500 Walk-Ins nationwide DAILY many people flaunt home security by leaving their doors or windows unlocked (or locking them only at bedtime).
-Never targeted yet, they're either blissfully ignorant, lazy, or defiantly careless.
+Never targeted yet, they're either blissfully unaware, lazy, or defiantly careless.
 Crime survivors, however, think very differently.
 They know better.The self-image of a quaint, small-town Massachusetts hamlet was shattered by a serial rapists' 10-day reign of terror.
 The rapist entered through unlocked doors.
-A year after the attacks, residents have again become sloppy about security.
+A year after his arrest, residents have again become sloppy about security.

 Yes, it is tempting to be careless, but many thousands of predators are out there somewhere looking for careless prey.
 Do you really want to take the chance that one will never choose you?
 The solution is so simple:

 Always keep all doors locked, windows guarded, and keys protected even while visiting a neighbor, working in the yard, and so on.
-Granted, that may be a slight hassle but you can simply keep a key on a wristband or better yet, install a keyless touch-pad deadbolt lock (see Lock Bumping).
+Granted, that may be a slight hassle but you can simply keep a key in your pocket or install a keyless touch-pad deadbolt lock (see Lock Bumping).
 Also install a panic-button alarm system (see DIY Home Alarm Systems).